Kenny Carr

-Kenneth Alan Carr (born August 15, 1955) is a retired American basketball player.
-Carr was the 1st round (sixth overall) pick of the Los Angeles Lakers in the 1977 NBA draft.
+Kenneth Alan Carr (born August 15, 1955) is an American former professional basketball player.
+Carr was selected in the first round (sixth overall) of the 1977 NBA draft by the Los Angeles Lakers and played ten seasons in the National Basketball Association (NBA).

 A 6'7" forward from North Carolina State University, Carr won a gold medal with the United States national basketball team at the 1976 Summer Olympics.
-Carr played 10 seasons (1977–1987) in the NBA with the Lakers, Cleveland Cavaliers, Detroit Pistons, and Portland Trail Blazers.
+Carr played in the NBA from 1977 to 1987 with the Lakers, Cleveland Cavaliers, Detroit Pistons, and Portland Trail Blazers.
 Carr scored 7,813 (11.6) points in his NBA career and grabbed 4,999 (7.4) rebounds.

 Early years

 As a youth, Carr was primarily a football player growing up in Washington, D.C., and did not play serious basketball until he was 14-years-old.

 "It was kind of by accident, to be honest, but I just fell in love with basketball," Carr recalled.
 "Plus, back in those days, it was kind of tough to find football shoes that would fit me, to tell the truth."

 Carr was a 1974 graduate of DeMatha Catholic in Hyattsville, Maryland, where he played under Hall of Fame coach Morgan Wootten.
 As a sophomore, he suffered a knee injury.
 At DeMatha, Carr was teammates with Hall of Famer Adrian Dantley, who graduated a year ahead of Carr.
 The two would become Olympic teammates and college and NBA rivals.
-While teammates at DeMatha, Carr and Dantley led DeMatha to a 36 game winning streak.
+While teammates at DeMatha, Carr and Dantley led DeMatha to a 36-game winning streak.